ThomasLoughran/DeliverEase_app/README.md

 **Business Case**

-The application provides a user-friendly solution that assists managers with distribution centre optimisation, fleet utilisation and workforce management through its real-time  communications functionality with drivers and automated workload allocation & tracking features for drivers.
+The application provides a user-friendly solution that assists managers with distribution centre optimisation, fleet utilisation and workforce management through its real-time communications functionality with drivers and automated workload allocation & tracking features.

 The following Business Plan details the advantages of DeliverEase for RainForest Retail: